Written by Dion Jay Tality

 Let us look at the advantages of nearshore and offshore BPO.

-- Accessible T’s.
+• Accessible T’s.
 SMEs and big companies hire service providers to access talent, technology, and tools.
-Top outsourcing nations—whether nearshore or offshore—have a diverse pool of highly skilled talent.
-BPO firms also invest in digital tools and technologies, expanding infrastructure, and other resources.
+Whether nearshore or offshore, the top outsourcing nations have a diverse pool of highly skilled talent.
+BPO firms invest in digital tools and technologies, expanding infrastructure, and other resources.

 Disadvantages of Outsourcing